datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 Python integrates with other tools to generate manuscripts from your code.
 If you collect more data, or fix a mistake in your dataset, the figures and the statistical tests in your manuscript are updated automatically.

-An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing python will give you an edge with these requirements.
+An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing Python will give you an edge with these requirements.

 ### Python is interdisciplinary and extensible
-With `numpy`, `pandas`, `sciPy`, `matplotlib` and many other modules that can be installed to extend its capabilities, python provides a framework that allows you to combine approaches from many scientific disciplines to best suit the analytical framework you need to analyze your data.
+With `numpy`, `pandas`, `sciPy`, `matplotlib` and many other modules that can be installed to extend its capabilities, Python provides a framework that allows you to combine approaches from many scientific disciplines to best suit the analytical framework you need to analyze your data.

 #### Scientific Computing Tools for Python - the SciPy ecosystem
 To do scientific computions in python, [SciPy](https://scipy.org) offers a collection of open source software for mathematics, science, and engineering: